The History of This Website

 Ringed Bowls Again

 A solution was to create a wooden mold that would hold and align the rings and allowed the bubble to be forced against the inside of the rings.
 Sometimes the rings would break, but overall this worked.
-The following shows a picture of clear glass blown and cut rings holding an intervening colored blown ring.
+The following show a picture of clear glass rings holding a colored ring.
 After careful heating and blowing with an extra gather and using Boyd’s bowl technique I would first get the following result.

 You can see improving results of creating a parallel structure during blowing from left to right.
 The better structure was created by more aggressive paddling of the bottom right from the start on the pipe.